In this Bar Rescue episode, Jon Taffer visits G.I Jodi’s in Littleton, Colorado.

 He is the manager but she doesn’t think he is doing his job well and he thinks she is overbearing.

-Bartender Jen has been there as long as Jodi and she wants the manager role.
+Bartender Jen has worked there as long as Jodi and wants to be the manager.

-Jon recons the bar with expert mixologist Mia Mastroianni and expert chef Tiffany Derry.
+Jon recons the bar with expert chef Tiffany Derry and expert mixologist Mia Mastroianni.

 They see the bar is in a high-income area and are excited at the prospects.